dtanner/dantanner/content/post/essential-homeowner-tools.md

 # Overview
 This article summarizes what I think of as essential homeowner tools for people interested in basic maintenance and improvements.
 With the amount of information available online today, it's easier than ever to learn.
 For example, I love [Project Farm](https://www.youtube.com/channel/UC2rzsm1Qi6N1X-wuOg_p0Ng).
 Unfortunately there's also a lot of incomplete and just plain bad information out there.

 So this my attempt to condense twenty years of home ownership experience into a concise but complete starting point.
 I made it by walking around my garage and basement, taking pictures of all my tools, then narrowed it down to the things I consider essential.
+Then I showed this list to a few friends, and they gave me some more great ideas.

 This is by no means a complete list.
 A person's list of tools will grow over time as they tackle more specific and larger projects.
 For example, I have a cordless nail gun that I really like, but it's not on this list.
 I used it when I installed trim in my basement remodel.
 I don't use it often though, and don't consider it an essential tool that everyone needs.